tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/available_state_definitions_conversions.rst

 You can also bypass body and ephemeris objects altogether, and use ``spice`` to obtain the relative state.
-Note, however, that this will use whichever ``spice`` kernels you have loaded, and **may not be consistent with the states you are using the bodies in your simulation**s.
+Note, however, that this will use whichever ``spice`` kernels you have loaded, and **may not be consistent with the states you are using the bodies in your simulations.**

 .. code-block:: python